Force over Distance: Chapter 26

 Rush propped an elbow on the table and shielded his eyes with his hand.
 Young clapped him on the shoulder.

 Onscreen, Chloe backpedaled rapidly.
 No!
-I just—no, I mean, why would you even—like, I couldn’t imagine—you and Volker would NOT be a good match.
-I’m just saying that it would be really great for the science team if the two of you got along a little bit better.
+Aaah!
+Why would you—like, I couldn’t imagine—you and Volker would NOT be a good match.
+I’m just saying it’d be nice for the Science Team if the two of you got along a little bit better.
 Rush looked down at his laptop.
 I see.
 Several seconds passed in silence.
 I suppose he does have excellent penmanship, Rush offered.
-Chloe winked straight at the kino.
+Chloe winked at the kino.

-“Awww yeah,” Volker shouted, “and who do you think inked out these bingo cards?”
+“Awww yeah,” Volker shouted.
+“Who do you think inked these bingo cards?”

 “Okay,” Eli said, grinning.
 “Chloe and Matt coming in strong out of the gate.
 Moving on to square B1.
 Young tells Rush he’s ALOW.
 I see this is a montage of twenty-seven different clips.
 Let’s fire it up.”